I feel the need to review this book.

 And #2.
 I find Harry Potter to be action-filled and fast-paced, whereas I think the plot of JSAMN really takes it’s time to develop, stretches out to it’s full length, so to speak, and most of the real action happens near the end.
 If I had to choose, I’d say I personally prefer JSAMN to the Harry Potter series, but they are very, very different books.
 I just think people are more likely to be disappointed if they start reading it expecting Harry Potter.

 I think a lot of the reviews calling JSAMN “boring” were written by people who either found the book not to be their cup of tea, which is understandable, as you can’t expect everyone to like the same things, or people who just weren’t ready for it.
-This is not exactly a book you would start if you’re still reading run Spot run, if you know what I mean.
+This is not a young adult novel or a children’s book, it is written for people at a higher reading level than that.
 I think that anyone who reads the first few chapters and finds it utterly boring should put it aside and come back to it in a year or so.
 There is nothing to be gained by forcing oneself to read something one isn’t ready for.
 But this book was definitely my cup of tea, and one I will be drinking of again and again in years to come.

 I’m suspicious.
 Suspicious of myself.
 I feel like if I were a real literary critic, I would find something negative to say about it.
 A hole in the plot.
 A word used one to many times,(peninsula, perhaps?)
 But I am not a real literary critic, just a person who loves to read, and there wasn’t a single page I didn’t like.

 Cringe Worthy Material: As far as violence goes, I’d consider the violence in this book to be mild.
 The author doesn’t tend to go into great detail.
 As far as other, ahem, “adult material,” there is none of that.